whatever is true

 What about thinking about whatever is lovely?
 Perhaps it conjures up images of love and romance and beauty.
 But what if you are in a relationship that does not fit those words - in a relationship where there is a lack of love and romance and beauty?
 Does that mean you should ignore the lack and just keep imagining loveliness, hoping that pretending will make it so?
 Certainly not.
 That would be violating the first word of exhortation in this passage: "whatever is true."

 Sometimes what is lovely is being able to be a peacemaker rather than a peacekeeper - it’s those difficult boundaries that can lead to the loveliness of peace.
 Sometimes what is lovely is stepping away from someone else’s sin so that you can have the energy to give to others.
 Sometimes what is lovely is a life other than what you have - and to allow that life to be yours, you have to give up the one you have.
-This is not warm and fuzzy thinking.
+This is not just positive thinking - these are hard truths.

 Whatever is Admirable